hypermodeinc/modusGraph/README.md

 modusGraph has a few limitations to be aware of:

-- **Unique constraints in file-based mode**: Due to the intricacies of how Dgraph handles unique fields and upserts in its core package, unique field checks and upsert operations are not supported (yet) when using the local (file-based) mode.
+- **Unique constraints in file-based mode**: Due to the intricacies of how Dgraph handles unique fields in its core package, unique field checks are not supported (yet) when using the local (file-based) mode.
 These operations work properly when using a full Dgraph cluster, but the simplified file-based mode does not support the constraint enforcement mechanisms required for uniqueness guarantees.

+- **Upsert operations**: Upsert operations are only supported on the top-level object.
+Fields in embedded or lists of embedded objects that have upsert tags will be ignored when the top-level object is upserted.

 - **Schema evolution**: While modusGraph supports schema inference through tags, evolving an existing schema with new fields requires careful consideration to avoid data inconsistencies.